SeiwonPark/airquality/README.md

 Connect sensors and modules with Arduino board as above.

-You can check details at following [Arduino Sensor Connection](https://air.cs.kookmin.ac.kr/디바이스/law-iot-ta2019)
+You can check details at following site: [Arduino Sensor Connection](https://air.cs.kookmin.ac.kr/디바이스/law-iot-ta2019)
 Also, it would be better if you have following knowledge about Arduino Board

 <img width = "500" src = "https://user-images.githubusercontent.com/63793178/92121794-a65cd300-ee35-11ea-9603-1be69fd95832.jpeg">